AI generated image (GPT-4o / DALL-E)

 Opening an interactive Python session

-If you want to run and interactive Python shell using the virtual environment inside your project you can use the uv run python command from within your project directory:
+If you want to run an interactive Python shell using the virtual environment inside your project you can use the uv run python command from within your project directory:

 uv run python